Zelle vs. Venmo

 -

-Payment is very nearly immediate
+Payment is very nearly immediate (within a couple of minutes), not days later.

 -

-There's no cost to sender or receiver
+There's no cost to sender or receiver.

 -